 I have been stressed and working very hard, teaching and organising the press and PR for my new book.
-I have a super long list of jobs to complete and the more of them I cross off, the more of them appear.
+I have a super long list of jobs to complete, and the more of them I cross off, the more of them appear.
 But, but, the blue sky, the sunshine, the snow!
 They are calling my name.
 I glance at the date it is almost three years exactly since I began my year of walking.
-How I found the time to walk 13 miles every week for a year I do not know.
-Today, I am torn I need to work and to get ready for Christmas, but surely I can find time for one day of walking?
+How I found the time to walk 13 miles every week for a year, I do not know.
+Today, I am torn.
+I have much to do but surely I can find time for one day of walking?
 Yes.
 Of course, I can.
-I will work in my study when it's dark or get up at dawn tomorrow.
+I will work in my study when it's dark or get up early tomorrow.
 I don't need to waste this beautiful day.
-I really want my partner Katie to come with me so after breakfast, I comment on the weather marvelling at its majesty, "shall we pop out for a walk", I say nonchalantly.
-As I am rarely if ever nonchalant this seems mighty suspicious to Katie, I can see.
+I really want my partner Katie to come with me, so after breakfast, I comment on the weather, marvelling at its majesty, "shall we pop out for a walk" I say nonchalantly.
+As I am rarely, if ever, nonchalant this seems mighty suspicious to Katie, I can see.
 But she agrees.
 We have had so much bad weather – rain and fog almost daily – that a sunny day cannot be ignored.

-Frost clings to fences: and on the barbed wire fence near the farm where they keep golden horses we see clumps of horsehair completely coated in frost still gold within but also strangely white.
+Frost clings to fences: and on the barbed wire fence coated in frost, still gold within but also strangely white.
 Moments later, the sun beams down on them and begins to melt the frost so that the icy horsehair sculptures start to drip beads of melting snow and soon resemble diamond necklaces.
 I can't help but get my camera out.
 I take a series of shots trying and failing as much as I succeed to catch the beauty of them.
 We notice umbellifer weeds holding up their brackets encrusted in frost and jewel-like.
 We laugh when we see fresh molehills that only have snow on their north-facing sides – echoing the distant mountains.
 Suddenly, my list of jobs seems nothing more than a distant memory.
 All forgotten.